Serbian language: Classification

-Serbian is a standardized variety of Serbo-Croatian, a Slavic language (Indo-European), of the South Slavic subgroup.
-Other standardized forms of Serbo-Croatian are Bosnian, Croatian, and Montenegrin.
+Serbian is a standard variety of Serbo-Croatian, a Slavic language (Indo-European), of the South Slavic subgroup.
+Other standard varieties of Serbo-Croatian are Bosnian, Croatian, and Montenegrin.
 "An examination of all the major 'levels' of language shows that BCS is clearly a single language with a single grammatical system."
-It has lower intelligibility with the Eastern South Slavic languages Bulgarian and Macedonian, than with Slovene (Slovene is part of the Western South Slavic subgroup, but there are still significant differences in vocabulary, grammar and pronunciation to the standardized forms of Serbo-Croatian, although it is closer to the Kajkavian and Chakavian dialects of Serbo-Croatian).
+It has lower intelligibility with the Eastern South Slavic languages Bulgarian and Macedonian, than with Slovene (Slovene is part of the Western South Slavic subgroup, but there are still significant differences in vocabulary, grammar and pronunciation to the standard varieties of Serbo-Croatian, although it is closer to the Kajkavian and Chakavian dialects of Serbo-Croatian).